Jacob-Alger/Jacob-Alger.github.io/docs/index.md

 - To see the bill of materials for my PCB design, visit the ["BOM"](https://jacob-alger.github.io/03-BOM/BOM/) page of the datasheet.
 - To see my schematic of this subsystem, created in KiCad, visit the ["Schematic"](https://jacob-alger.github.io/04-Schematic/schematic/) page of the datasheet.
 - To see the power budget of my schematic, and verify it should run, visit the ["Power Budget"](https://jacob-alger.github.io/05-Power-Budget/Power-Budget/) page of the datasheet.
+- To see my PCB design and functionality, visit the ["PCB"](https://jacob-alger.github.io/06-PCB/PCB/) page of the datasheet.
+- To see the code that was programmed to the Curiosity Nano microcontroller, visit the ["Microcontroller Code"](https://jacob-alger.github.io/07-Microcontroller-Code/Microcontroller-Code/) page of the datasheet.